spencermountain/wtf_wikipedia/README.markdown

 its [really the worst](https://en.wikipedia.org/wiki/Help:WikiHiero_syntax).
 I'm trying my best.

-**wtf_wikipedia** turns wikipedia article markup into a well-built JSON object, and handles many vile recursive template shinanigans and regular-expressionisms.
+**wtf_wikipedia** turns wikipedia article markup into **JSON**, and handles many vile recursive template shinanigans, [half-XML implimentations](https://en.wikipedia.org/wiki/Help:HTML_in_wikitext), depreciated and obscure template variants, and illicit wiki-esque shorthands.

-Making your own parser is never a good idea, but this library is a very detailed and deliberate creature.
-With it, you can gork through a wikipedia dump and maintain a reasonable expectation of respect.
+*Making your own parser is never a good idea*, but this library is a very detailed and deliberate creature.

+My friend, blast-through your wikipedia dump and maintain that unflawed style.

 ```bash
 npm install wtf_wikipedia